nperryman49/IT2030Fall2023NaomiPerryman/Week 16/Readme.md

 Code one of the features listed in (2) above and provide information of what you coded in your blackboard submission.
 Note: The information provided in your blackboard submission should give a summary of what was coded in your project as well as the file(s) that has the code feature applied to it.
+1. I attempted to make a search results filter to the products page, and added code from chapter 13 to a SearchData.cs file and to a SearchViewModel.cs file, however ran into an error on the SearchData file and so was unable to add code to the controller.
+This would be a feature I would look into more if I had more time in order to correctly code a search filter for the products display page.
+The code was added to the following files:

+\NaomiRetroCloset\Data\SearchData.cs
+\NaomiRetroCloset\Models\SearchViewModel.cs

 Make a copy of your Week 14 lab files and using the copy, make 4 style updates to your application.
 Specify the filename(s) that has the 4 updates and specify the 4 style updates as well in your Readme.md file.
 Include entire filename path when specifying filename(s).
 1. To better display the items on the homepage navbar, I made the link list items white in color and contain a bold font-weight.
+2. I changed the HomepageImage.jpg to be larger to better align with with width of the pages' content.
+3. The background of all pages were changed to a light yellow to give off a vintage feel in accordance to the content of the web app.
+4. The background color of the navbar was changed to a grey to better go with the yellow background instead of the primary blue.

+   Files that contain these changes are:
+   C:\Users\nfper\OneDrive\Documents\ASPnet\NaomiRetroCloset - Copy\NaomiRetroCloset\wwwroot\css\custom.css
+   C:\Users\nfper\OneDrive\Documents\ASPnet\NaomiRetroCloset - Copy\NaomiRetroCloset\Views\Shared\_Layout.cshtml